 - Magnolia Cottage at the Avent Ferry Complex: Tuesday only, 8 a.m.-4 p.m.

 - ES King Village Community Center: Thursday only, 8 a.m.-4 p.m.

 - College of Veterinary Medicine: Monday, Wednesday, Friday, 10 a.m. – 2 p.m.
 (CVM employees and students only)

 COVID-19 testing is a requirement of the campus community standards.
 Participants who miss more than two cycles of required testing without an approved exemption can be subject to disciplinary action.
 To request a testing exemption, click here.

 Students are required to complete surveillance testing on assigned days.
 Students who do not comply will be referred to University Housing or Fraternity and Sorority Life if they live on campus and to their supervisor if they are employed on campus.

 Employees are required to complete surveillance testing on the dates when they are requested to do so.
 If an employee does not complete this requirement, their supervisor will be notified, and the matter may be escalated to University Human Resources for disciplinary action.
 Supervisors can monitor their employee’s COVID-related information in MyPack Portal.
 For supervisor guidance on how to access this information, read more here.

-What type of testing will NC State provide throughout the spring semester?
+What type of testing will NC State provide over the summer?

 NC State requires ongoing surveillance testing for certain designated groups on campus.
 Student Health Services provides COVID-19 testing for any student (symptomatic or asymptomatic) who requests a test.
 All travelers on approved university travel to out-of-state or international locations must submit proof of a COVID-19 test prior to returning to campus.
 For employees who cannot get a test elsewhere, testing will be available on campus to fulfill this requirement.